 Again in the early days of 2016 I wanted to see this hyped paradigm shift in its natural environment (React and its flux successor Redux) with a hands on side project.

-It took me some weeks to implement FaveSound a simple SoundCloud client.
+It took me some weeks to implement the SoundCloud Client FaveSound.
 Being both a passionate SoundCloud consumer and producer, it felt compelling for me to do my own SoundCloud client in React + Redux.

 Professionally I grew with the code base, but also got an entry point into the open source community by providing a larger code base example for beginners in the React + Redux world.
 Since I made this great experience, I wanted to give the community this hands on tutorial, which will guide people to get started in React + Redux with a compelling real world application – a SoundCloud client.